Skip to main content

 Debug.Log($"Client Received the RPC #{value} on NetworkObject #{sourceNetworkObjectId}");

-if (IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+if (IsOwner) //Only send an RPC to the owner of the NetworkObject

 {